Updated: Apr 17

 Bahrain have been in somewhat of a decline over the last few years. but their form coming into this tournament is scintillating.
 There was a loss to Oman (who else?) but they have won their last 3 games scoring 10 and conceding none.
 This is a dangerous Bahrain side but they are prone to individual mistakes and. do not have any standout stars.
 They are still, in reputation at least, one of the better West Asian sides.

 Just including results from the past 2 years, here are the final finish probabilities.
-Thailand really can't defend and they've had a few questionable results over this period.
+Thailand are really bad at keeping the ball out of their own net and have had a few questionable results over this period.
 Their finish probabilities are therefore slightly underestimated, whereas, India have beaten the likes of Cambodia and Macau away from home, and over-estimated their goalscoring and conceding prowess.

 Thailand's dip in form has coincided with a resurgence from Bahrain, who are likely to finish in the second automatic qualification spot behind the UAE.

-So, the host and Bahrain are favourites to qualify and it'll probably come down to goals conceded between India and Thailand.
+So, the hosts and Bahrain are favorites to qualify and it'll probably come down to goals conceded between India and Thailand.
 My last set of predictions said something completely different, but the common theme is India have a solid chance of finishing third.

 The only questions in terms of personnel are if a resurgent Amrinder has done enough to knock of Gurpreert Singh Sandh in goal and if out-of-form Jeje is still the team's first choice #9.
 Ashique Kuruniyan is in excellent form and his pace and trickery MIGHT get him a spot ahead of Halicharan Narzary.